fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 });
 ```

-If the message bundle is provided to PrefsEditor this way, access it within the PrefsEditor component using "{that}.options.msgResolver".
+If the message bundle is provided to PrefsEditor this way, access it within the PrefsEditor component using "`{that}.options.msgResolver`".

 ### Panels

-The message bundle is attached to each panel component as the parentBundle option.
-To access it from within a panel, use "{that}.options.parentBundle".
+The message bundle is attached to each panel component as the `parentBundle` option.
+To access it from within a panel, use "`{that}.options.parentBundle`".

 Adding Message Bundles
 ----------------------

 Message bundles can be specified in one of two ways:

-1. through the auxiliary schema (if schemas are being used), or
+1. through the [auxiliary schema](AuxiliarySchemaForPreferencesFramework.md) (if schemas are being used), or
-1. directly to the messageLoader (if grades are being used).
+1. directly to the `messageLoader` (if grades are being used).

-The Preferences Framework will load and combine all of the Message Bundles into a single Message Bundle which is bound to the prefsEditorLoader component at the msgResolver property (as described above).
+The Preferences Framework will load and combine all of the Message Bundles into a single Message Bundle which is bound to the `prefsEditorLoader` component at the `msgResolver` property (as described above).

-Any panel that has the grade "fluid.prefs.defaultPanel" will have access to the combined Message Bundle at its parentBundle option (as described above).
-When using the auxiliary schema, all panels are assigned the grade "fluid.prefs.defaultPanel" by the Framework.
+Any panel that has the grade "`fluid.prefs.defaultPanel`" will have access to the combined Message Bundle at its `parentBundle` option (as described above).
+When using the auxiliary schema, all panels are assigned the grade "`fluid.prefs.defaultPanel`" by the Framework.

 ### Example Auxiliary Schema